-Period Total # of shares purchased (1) Ave erage price paid per share (1) Total # of shares purchased as part of publicly announced program (2) Approximate dollar value of shares that may yet be purchased as part of publicly announced program (3) October 1-31, 2022 833 \$ 286.84 - \$ 5,323,335,866 November 1-30, 2022 5,499,088 see (1) below 5,497,926 \$ 4,165,793,043 December 1-31, 2022 1,803,379 \$ 330.62 1,802,418 \$ 3,569,880,748 Total 7,303,300 see (1) below 7,300,344 N/A
+Period Total # of shares purchased Ave rage price paid per share Total # of shares purchased as part of publicly announced program (2) Approximate dollar value of shares that may yet be purchased as part of publicly announced program (3) October 1-31, 2022 833 \$ 286.84 - \$ 5,323,335,866 November 1-30, 2022 5,499,088 see (1) below 5,497,926 \$ 4,165,793,043 December 1-31, 2022 1,803,379 \$ 330.62 1,802,418 \$ 3,569,880,748 Total 7,303,300 see (1) below 7,300,344 N/A

 (1) Includes shares tendered by employees under the Company's equity compensation plans as follows: 1) payment of taxes on vesting of restricted stock (grants and units) and strategic performance shares and 2) payment of the exercise price and taxes for certain stock options exercised.
 Employees tendered 833 shares in October, 1,162 shares in November and 961 shares in December 2022.
 Amount purchased in November 2022 also reflects the final settlement of 1.9 million shares pursuant to the Accelerated Share Repurchase ("ASR") agreements.
 See Note 8 to the Consolidated Financial Statements for further details on the average share price for total shares purchased under the ASR agreements.
 Such repurchase was made pursuant to the Company's share repurchase program described in note (2), below.
-Average price paid per share for the period November 1 to November 30, 2022 for shares not purchased pursuant to the ASR agreements was \$315.56.
+Average price paid per share for the period hyber 1 to November 10, 2022 for shares not purchased pursuant to the ASR agreements was \$315.56.

 (2) Additionally, the Company maintains a share repurchase program authorized by the Board.
-Under this program, the Company may repurchase shares from time to time, depending on market conditions and alternate uses of capital.
+Under this program, the Company may repurchase share structure to time, depending on market conditions and alternate uses of capital.
+The timing and actual number of shares repurchased will depend on a variety of factors, including price, general business and market conditions and alternate uses of capital.
 The timing and actual number of shares repurchased will depend on a variety of factors, including price, general business and market conditions and alternate uses of capital.
 The share repurchase program may be effected through Rule 10b5-1 plans, open market purchases, each in compliance with Rule 10b-18 under the Exchange Act, or privately negotiated transactions.
 The program may be suspended or discontinued at any time and does not have an expiration date.
 From January 1, 2023 through February 22, 2023, the Company repurchased 2.1 million shares for approximately \$646 million, leaving repurchase authority at \$2.9 billion as of February 22, 2023.